2021 San Jose shooting: Memorials and victim assistance efforts

 A hotline was set up for VTA employees and family members for additional information about the shooting and the victims.
-The VTA also announced plans to help survivors and victims' families and partner with them on erecting a public memorial to the victims.
+The VTA announced plans to help survivors and victims' families and partner with them on erecting a public memorial to the victims.
+A memorial in the form of an eternal torch with the victims' names engraved was ceremoniously revealed on the one year anniversary of the attack.

 Some employees criticized the VTA's efforts to help them after the shooting; they claimed the Authority did not actually care for them and attributed the assistance efforts to the local Amalgamated Transit Union instead.

 Mayor Sam Liccardo said it was a "horrific day" for the city and the VTA, and he expressed his condolences to the victims and their families.
 He also emphasized that VTA employees have been essential workers during the COVID-19 pandemic.
-President Joe Biden and Vice President Kamala Harris both urged Congress to take action on gun control legislation.
+Former President Joe Biden and Vice President Kamala Harris both urged Congress to take action on gun control legislation.
 Biden ordered flags to be lowered to half-staff and called the shooting a "horrific tragedy".
 Governor Gavin Newsom made similar remarks during a visit to San Jose.

 The day after the shooting, a vigil was held outside San Jose City Hall and attended by hundreds, including the victims' families and many VTA employees, who were dressed in their work attire.
 On June 22, the San Jose City Council made plans to introduce a resolution commemorating the victims' lives.

 On June 28, the California State Legislature included $20 million allocated to the VTA in the state budget, as part of an effort to help it recover from the shooting.
 The funds are intended to help the VTA "provide mental health resources to employees and their families, resume light rail service and improve safety upgrades at the Guadalupe Rail Yard", where the shooting took place.